lileddie/dmvpn/README.md

 # DMVPN config using OSPF and BGP

-Example Hub and Spoke DMVPN config using OSPF and BGP
+Example Hub and Spoke DMVPN between Cisco Routers using OSPF and BGP

 ## Project Scope

 The scope of this project is to create a Central Office (CO) with 4 Remote Offices (RO).
-The ROs should be able to reach the COs LAN through redundant paths.
-The ROs should be on their own OSPF Network and receive a summary route from the CO.
+The ROs should be able to reach the CO LAN through redundant paths.
+The DMVPN should be on a separate OSPF area and receive a summary route of the CO LAN.
 The CO and all ROs should use BGP for public routes.

 Communication between LANs should be routed through an encrypted tunnel.